felangel/bloc/docs/fluttertodostutorial.md

 [main.dart](_snippets/flutter_todos_tutorial/main1.dart.md ':include')

-?> **Note:** We are setting our BlocSupervisor's delegate to the `SimpleBlocDelegate` we created earlier so that we can hook into all transitions and errors.
+?> **Note:** We are setting our observer to the `SimpleBlocObserver` we created earlier so that we can hook into all transitions and errors.

 ?> **Note:** We are also wrapping our `TodosApp` widget in a `BlocProvider` which manages initializing, closing, and providing the `TodosBloc` to our entire widget tree from [flutter_bloc](https://pub.dev/packages/flutter_bloc).
 We immediately add the `TodosLoadSuccess` event in order to request the latest todos.